elastic/integrations/packages/cloudflare_logpush/docs/README.md

 2. In the integrations search bar type **Cloudflare Logpush**.
 3. Click the **Cloudflare Logpush** integration from the search results.
 4. Click the **Add Cloudflare Logpush** button to add Cloudflare Logpush integration.
-5. Enable the Integration with the HTTP Endpoint and AWS S3 Bucket input.
+5. Enable the Integration with the HTTP Endpoint or AWS S3 Bucket input.
 6. Configure Cloudflare to send logs to the Elastic Agent.

 ### In order to ingest data from the AWS S3 Bucket you must: